PDAL/PDAL/doc/workshop/exercises/analysis/ground/ground.rst

 .. note::

-    This exercise is an adaptation of the :ref:`pcl_ground` tutorial on the PDAL website by Brad Chambers.
+    This exercise is an adaptation of the :ref:`ground-filters` tutorial on the PDAL website by Brad Chambers.
 You can find more detail and example invocations there.